A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: Model problem and IgA discretization

 where $\mathbf{A}_{h,p}$ denotes the system matrix resulting from this discretization with B-spline basis functions of order $p$ and mesh width $h$.
 For a more detailed description of the spatial discretization in Isogeometric Analysis, we refer to \cite{hugh}.
-Throughout this paper three benchmarks are considered, to investigate the influence of the geometric factor, the considered coefficients in the CDR-equation and the number of patches on the proposed $p$-multigrid solver. \\ \\ \textbf{Benchmark }$\mathbf{1.}$ Let $\Omega$ be the quarter annulus with an inner and outer radius of $1$ and $2$, respectively.
+Throughout this paper four benchmarks are considered, to investigate the influence of the geometric factor, the considered coefficients in the CDR-equation, the number of patches and the dimension on the proposed $p$-multigrid solver. \\ \\ \textbf{Benchmark }$\mathbf{1.}$ Let $\Omega$ be the quarter annulus with an inner and outer radius of $1$ and $2$, respectively.
 The coefficients are chosen as follows: -.6cm

 Furthermore, homogeneous Dirichlet boundary conditions are applied and the right-hand side is chosen such that the exact solution $u$ is given by: -.6cm

 \textbf{Benchmark }$\mathbf{2.}$ Here, the unit square is adopted as domain, i.e. $\Omega = [0,1]^2$, and the coefficients are chosen as follows: -.6cm